MASSHUU12/too-long-line-limit/README.md

 Create clean and readable code in Visual Studio Code.

+This extension encourages you to write short lines of code, notifying you when you exceed the limit.

 Reasons why a line length limit is needed:

 - clean, readable code,